 matches the demand with the supply side of the

+market.
 Chart 2 shows the total house loans outstanding

 in the banking system between 1980 and the third